carlos2380/apigo/README.md

 }
 ```

-then the funcion has the StorageHanler
+then the function has the StorageHanler

 ```GO
 func (sHandler *StorageHandler) GetCases(w http.ResponseWriter, r *http.Request)